 Play a Relaxed Sport

 Getting some activity doesn’t have to be hard work, a relaxed sport like golf or fishing could be a great way to spend an afternoon while you’re away.
 You can enjoy the scenery and feel at one with nature, plus you’ll get a great sense of accomplishment if you do well.
 Lots of destinations offer these kinds of features to tourists so it’s something to check out when you’re booking your trip.
+I’ve managed to head away on fishing trips around the world while travelling.

 Eat, Drink and Be Merry